Green Card Experts

 Development of real estate prices in the USA

-In general, one can see that real estate prices in the USA have risen sharply over the past 40 years.
-If the sales price for an average home in America in the 1980s was still around $ 64,000, it averaged around $ 429,000 in the first quarter of 2022.
+Property prices in the USA have risen sharply over the past 40 years.
+While the purchase price for an average home in America was still around $ 65,000 in the early 1980s, it averaged around $ 376,000 in the first quarter of 2024, according to the Federal Reserve Bank of St. Louis.
+The sales price of US real estate is expected to continue to rise in the coming years, although the exact extent of these increases remains uncertain.

 Where can you find the cheapest real estate in the USA?